Get your free and exclusive +30-page Authentication Analytics Whitepaper

 Passkeys replace passwords with device-based public-key cryptography, delivering phishing-resistant MFA that fits into existing IdP/SSO flows while reducing reset tickets and speeding up logins.
 For most organizations, device-bound passkeys are the best default because they enforce managed-device access, reduce Shadow IT, and enable fast offboarding.
 Hardware security keys remain ideal for shared-device environments and strict compliance cases.

-• Why are passwords no longer enough to protect a modern workforce?
-As organizations scale and "tool sprawl" increases, traditional passwords have become a critical vulnerability, accounting for 74% of human-centric breaches and creating a significant productivity drain through constant resets.
+• Why passwords no longer protect a modern workforce: As organizations scale and "tool sprawl" increases, traditional passwords have become a critical vulnerability, accounting for 74% of human-centric breaches and creating a significant productivity drain through constant resets.

-• How do passkeys actually work within existing enterprise systems like SSO?
-Passkeys replace vulnerable shared secrets with a public/private key-based workflow, where the user’s device signs a cryptographic challenge from the Identity Provider (IdP) to grant access to all connected apps without ever transmitting a password.
+• How passkeys work within existing enterprise systems like SSO: Passkeys replace vulnerable shared secrets with a public/private key-based workflow, where the user's device signs a cryptographic challenge from the Identity Provider (IdP) to grant access to all connected apps without ever transmitting a password.

-• What are the practical differences (and costs) between using mobile passkeys and physical security keys?
-While mobile-bound passkeys offer a cost-effective and seamless experience by utilizing an employee's existing device, physical security keys provide a more robust solution for high-security or shared-workstation environments despite the higher overhead of hardware procurement and management.
+• Practical differences between mobile passkeys and hardware security keys: Mobile-bound passkeys offer a cost-effective and seamless experience utilizing an employee's existing device, while physical security keys provide a more robust solution for high-security or shared-workstation environments despite higher procurement and management overhead.

 Share this article